unframed/SQLAbstract.php/doc/Tutorial.md

 Note that since WordPress provides its own global `$wpdb` instance - with an open connection to a database and a prefix - there is no need to supply anything to the constructor of `SQLAbstractWPDB`.

-Why WordPress?

-Because `SQLAbstract` was made to support the requirements for MailPoet.

 #### SQLAbstract

 The `SQLAbstract` class was designed to support different SQL dialects and different PHP database APIs.